The website is also available in

 What are SCOs?

 Sharable Content Objects (SCOs) are the basic building blocks of SCORM.
 They are pieces of e-learning material that can be shared between various systems within a single organization and beyond.
-These can take different forms (like a single lesson, a piece of microcontent or a training module).
-Whatever form they take, the SCOs are always free-standing and reusable.
+SCOs can take different forms (like a single lesson, a piece of microcontent, or a training module).
+Whatever form they take, they are always free-standing and reusable.

 Reference Model

-SCORM is considered a “Reference Model” rather than a standard because it is actually a combination of many different standards used within the e-learning industry.
-The Advanced Distributed Learning Initiative (ADL) designed SCORM to combine and reference these standards so that developers can make them work together.
+SCORM is considered a “Reference Model” rather than a standard because it is a combination of many different standards used within the e-learning industry.
+The Advanced Distributed Learning Initiative (ADL) designed this model to combine and reference SCORM standards so that developers can make them work together.

 How SCORM works